tejasborkar74/Recent-Show-Watching-History-HLD-Implementation/README.md

 How to Run the project:
 1. Replace a working postgres server connection credentials in src > main > resources > application.properties
+2. Build and run the project (ShowHistoryApplication) file